andrewzm/atminv/README.md

 atminv
 =====

-This page hosts a supplement package to the paper 'Spati-temporal bivariate
+This page hosts a supplement package to the paper 'Spatio-temporal bivariate
-    statistical models for atmospheric trace-gas inversion by Zammit-Mangion et al. (2015, in press).
+    statistical models for atmospheric trace-gas inversion by Zammit-Mangion et al. (2016, in press).
 The accompanying vignette in this package may be used to reproduce the results shown in Section 4.1 of the paper.
-We do not provide reproducible code for the example in Section 4.2 due to restrictions on data availability.

 To download the vignette without reproducing it on your machine, please view it in the `vignettes` folder or by directly click on the following links: